EricRohlfs/UltrasonicStriker/readme.md

 * Making servo motors go left or right
 * Making a linear actuator go forward and backward (universal car door unlock actuator)
 * Convert electricity from 5v to 12v.
-* Writing or organizing code using python
+* Open and run a python program using IDLE

 # Images